Imaging of Salivary Gland Tumors and Their Relevance

 Herbert Wertheim College of Medicine, Florida International University

-Kevin J. Abrams, M.D., has indicated that he is a consultant, member of the speakers bureau and a stockholder with Keystone Homart.
-Dr. Abrams will not include off-label or unapproved product usage in his presentation or discussion.
+Kevin J. Abrams, M.D., faculty for this educational activity, is a consultant, member of the speakers' bureau and a stockholder with Keystone Homart and has indicated that the presentation or discussion will not include off-label or unapproved product usage.

 Guilherme Rabinowits, M.D., has indicated that he is a consultant for Pfizer, Merck, Sanofi, Castel, Lighthouse, EMD Serono and Regeneron and a stockholder with Regeneron and Syros Pharmaceuticals.